In This Article

 Conditions that cause them include small intestinal bacterial overgrowth (SIBO), inflammatory bowel disease (IBD), Crohn’s, and celiac disease.
 Studies show that treating them either reduces your skin problems or completely reverses them.

-An altered gut microbiome also can also increase your risk for infections and gut irritation.
-Both can trigger stress and immune response, leading to poor skin health.6
+An altered gut microbiome can also increase your risk for infections and gut irritation.
+It can also affect your immune system.
+Both can trigger stress and immune system response, leading to poor health.6

 Over the past decade, researchers have linked gut bacteria to autoimmune conditions.
 Examples include multiple sclerosis, rheumatoid arthritis, type 1 diabetes, thyroid problems, and lupus.7

-If you have an autoimmune disorder, you are more like to have an unhealthy gut.
+If you have an autoimmune disorder, you are more likely to have an unhealthy gut.

 Signs that you may have an autoimmune disease include: